rschmehl/vplot3d/README.md

 # vplot3d

-vplot3d extends the Python toolkit mplot3d to generating 3D drawings with high-quality SVG output.
+This library extends the Python toolkit mplot3d to programmatically generate 3D vector diagrams for SVG output.

-Key features:
-* Vectors with customizable arrow heads represented by SVG markers.
-* Points represented by SVG markers
+The following diagram objects can be used

+- Points,
+- Lines and circular arcs,
+- Vectors and arc measures.